-- 8. The annual election of the member in category (iii) of class (d) shall be held jointly by Cambridge University Students' Union and the Graduate Union in accordance with an electoral scheme for the conduct of such election which shall be submitted to the Council jointly by the President of the Cambridge University Students' Union and the President of the Graduate Union each year. - 9.
-For the purposes of Special Ordinance A (ii), the term 'student in the University' shall mean any person eligible to vote in elections for the office of President as governed by the constitutions of the Cambridge University Students' Union and the Graduate Union as determined from time to time, or who would be so eligible but who has resigned his or her membership of the Union.
+- 8. The annual election of the member in category (iii) of class (d) shall be held by the University of Cambridge Students' Union in accordance with an electoral scheme for the conduct of such election which shall be submitted to the Council jointly by the President of the Cambridge University Students' Union and the President of the Graduate Union each year. - 9.
+For the purposes of Special Ordinance A (iii), the term 'student in the University' shall mean any person eligible to vote in elections for the office of President as governed by the articles of association of the University of Cambridge Students' Union as determined from time to time, or who would be so eligible but who has resigned his or her membership of the Union.